 What does that mean – “deep, personal reflections?”
 That sounds scary!
 Take a look at this post about skills and traits that college admissions officers look for – see if any of these apply to you, and if you can tell a story that illustrates that.

-Magellan will host two essay writing workshops in late August.
+Magellan will host two essay writing workshops and two college application boot camps in late August in the Los Angeles area.
 Details here – please join us and let’s get writing!